Shriti507/SurveyCorps/README.md

 Computed the actual distribution of leading digits.

-Compared it with the expected Benford's distribution.
+Compared with the expected Benford distribution.

 Statistical Tests: Applied Chi-square goodness-of-fit test and visual analysis.

 📈 **Features:**
-Supports visualization of digit frequency lineplots and bargraphs.
+Supports visualization of digit frequency line plots and bar graphs.

 Charts for actual vs expected Benford distribution.

-Supports analyzing separate features (followers vs friends vs ids).
+Supports analyzing separate features (followers vs friends vs IDs).

 Can be extended for anomaly detection.